We looked at how decisions are made about where and when to burn. Now let's get into who does the burn and how.

 We consider a burn area to be safe when no smouldering material is found within it or around it, though even at this stage we keep a close eye on things.

-Many people don’t realise that we don’t physically fence off an area after a controlled burn, but we do ask the public to keep away while there are still fire fighters on patrol.
+Many people don’t realise that we don’t physically fence off an area after a planned burn, but we do ask the public to keep away while there are still fire fighters on patrol.

-In the next post we’ll look at "Recovery after a controlled burn".
-For a recap of the how and why of controlled burns check out last week’s post .
+In the next post we’ll look at "Recovery after a planned burn".
+For a recap of the how and why of planned burns check out last week’s post .

 More information on fire management is available on our website.
 You can also subscribe to receive regular fire management information.